cosminadrianpopescu/azul/README.md

 `~/azul-sessions/my-saved-session.layout<cr>`.
 This will save the current layout in the `~/azul-sessions/my-saved-session.layout` file.

-Then, to restore it, create the following script and saved it in `~/azul-sessions/my-saved-session.lua` file:
+Then, to restore it, create the following script and save it in `~/azul-sessions/my-saved-session.lua` file:

 ```lua